 Risking such exposures for the citizens of litate, including the vulnerable populations of women and children, when such great uncertainties remain is unjustifiable.
 Potential exposures for children are of particular concern, as they are both more vulnerable to the impacts of ionizing radiation exposure and are much greater risk of coming into contact with ground level radiation through play.
 Further, should residents return, the complex radiation situation in litate would require very different day to day behavior to minimize exposure, compared with pre-March 2011.

-It is worth emphasizing that only a small percentage of litate's land area is officially being "decontaminated" - small islands of lower radiation levels, but which still largely fail to meet the government's long-term decontamination targets of 0.23μSv/h.
-Radiation levels in forests in litate, which were an integral part of the residents' lives prior to the nuclear accident, are comparable to the current levels within the Chernobyl 30km exclusion zone - an area that more than 30 years after the accident remains formally closed to habitation.25 confinement to "cleaned" houses and roads - where radiation levels are still largely unsafe - and where the vast and untouched radioactive forests continue to pose a significant risk of recontamination of these "decontaminated" areas.
+It is worth emphasizing that only a small percentage of litate's land area is officially being "decontaminated" - small islands of lower radiation levels, but which still largely fail to meet the government's longterm decontamination targets of $0.23\mu$ Sv/h.
+Radiation levels in forests in litate, which were an integral part of the residents' lives prior to the nuclear accident, are comparable to the current levels within the Chernobyl 30km exclusion zone - an area that more than 30 years after the accident remains formally closed to habitation.

+The Japanese government has deliberately decided to create an open-air prison of confinement to "cleaned" houses and roads - where radiation levels are still largely unsafe - and where the vast and untouched radioactive forests continue to pose a significant risk of recontamination of these "decontaminated" areas.